 Following is a list of such disinfectants.
-Some still might be hard to find in stores, but others you likely already have at home.
+Some still might be hard to find in stores as the number of coronavirus cases continues to climb again, but others you likely already have at home.

 Just remember that you must use a disinfectant correctly for it to be effective.

 The EPA urges consumers to follow product directions, especially those regarding how long to let a disinfectant sit on a surface before wiping it away.
-The National Pesticide Information Center offers more detailed guidance for using disinfectants to control the coronavirus.
+The National Pesticide Information Center offers more detailed guidance for using disinfectants (which are considered pesticides) to control the coronavirus.

 1. Soap and water